-Many US multinational organizations find themselves in labor courts abroad in clear violation of local employment law.
+Many US multinational organizations find themselves in labour courts abroad in clear violation of local employment law.

 - Employment contracts